This post may contain affiliate links. Please read my disclosure policy.

 Ingredients needed for this recipe (and substitutions):

-Substitution for coconut or tigernut milk: If you're not on the AIP Diet you can use any milk that you tolerate.
+Substitution for coconut, tigernut, or sweet potato milk: If you're not on the AIP Diet you can use any milk that you tolerate.

 The pie crust is made from a mixture of tapioca and coconut flours mixed with some gelatin, palm shortening, and water to help bind it together, and baking soda to help it rise just a tad.